-When to register for Self Assessment
+When to Register for Self Assessment

 If you want to start your own business in the UK or become a sole trader, you will need to pay taxes and National Insurance contributions.
 To do this, you need to register for Self Assessment.
 This is the scheme that HMRC uses to allow self-employed people to fill out their tax returns each year.

-For example, if you made more than £1000 in the tax year running from the 6th of April 2020 to the 5th of April 2021, you have until the 5th of October 2021 to register as self-employed.
+For example, if you made more than £1,000 in the tax year running from the 6th of April 2020 to the 5th of April 2021, you have until the 5th of October 2021 to register as self-employed.

 You might also want to register for Self Assessment without running your own business.
 If you want to make voluntary Class 2 National Insurance contributions or are required to be registered as self-employed for various benefits, you may need to think about registering for Self Assessment too.
 However, the main reason for doing so is usually because you are starting your own business.